duleorlovic/tailwind_play_responsive_dark_mode/README.md

 # Tailwind Play Responsive and Dark mode

-You can use this jekyll repo to develop tailwind pages locally with live reload.
+You can use this jekyll repo to develop tailwind pages: locally, with live reload, so you are sure it looks nice on both responsive and dark mode.

-It is also deployed to Github Pages using Github Actions.
+It can be deployed to Github Pages using Github Actions.

-Repo url is
+This repo url is

 https://github.com/duleorlovic/tailwind_play_responsive_dark_mode

-Here is a preview
+Here is a preview how I updated button color only in dark mode

 [Screencast from 07.03.2023.
 12:01:13.webm](https://user-images.githubusercontent.com/1426092/223404387-c3ee6d53-b84d-4664-a08e-56cbb4886ef9.webm)